AndreasChristensen89/resto-booking-system/README.md

 * Be able to navigate effortless through the pages
     * Navigation bar is always available and the index page has call-to-action links depending on user
     * Interactive element move when users hover over them.
-* Easily understand how to make a booking and to set up
+* Easily understand how to get started and to set up
     * Message on index tell them to log in to make a reservation.
 The call to action links are easy to see and takes them directly to sign-up or login
 * Easily understand how to make a booking
     * If user has not entered details they are guided to the profile page to fill them in